Using first principles to designing and implement a API to wrap ML functionality.

 is idempotent which means you can call the method repeatedly and it'll produce the same state every time.
 Whereas, calling POST

-multiple times can result in creating multiple instance and so changing the overall state each time.
+multiple times can result in creating multiple instance and so changes the overall state each time.

 We can use cURL to execute our API calls with the following options:

-For example, if we want to GET all users
+For example, if we want to GET all models

 Headers